isabelc/Max-Quantity-For-WC-Shops/readme.txt

 1. The setting at WooCommerce -> Settings -> Inventory tab

 == Changelog ==

+= 1.1.6 =
+* Fix: maximum limit was able to be overridden by adding a new instance of the item to cart.
+* Fix: maximum limit was able to be overridden by updating quantity on cart page.

 = 1.1.5 =
 * Tested for WP 3.8 compatibility.